marq24/ha-evcc/README.md

 Use the following steps for a manual configuration by adding the custom integration using the web interface and follow instruction on screen:

-- Go to `Configuration -> Integrations` and add "evcc Bridge (unofficial)" integration
+- Go to `Configuration -> Integrations` and add "evcc🚘☀️ - Solar Charging" integration
 - Provide a unique name for the integration installation (will be used in each sensor entity_id) created by the integration
 - Provide the URL of your evcc web server (including the port) - e.g. `http://your-evcc-ip-here:7070`
 - Provide area where the wallbox is located